Virgin Group: Virgin StartUp

 Virgin StartUp is the Virgin Group's non-profit company, helping entrepreneurs across the UK to start, fund and scale their business.
-In 2013, Branson visited Boxpark in Shoreditch, London, to launch the new organisation, revealing that he wanted to support anyone that had the same dreams and ambitions that he did as a young boy: “It was £300 from my mum that sparked the Virgin adventure 40 years ago.
-Today, young people need that same help and I believe Virgin StartUp will provide it – with access to early capital, strong mentorship, advice and promotion.”

 The organisation became a delivery partner for the UK Government's Start Up Loans Company, providing loan finance of between £500 and £25,000, advice, and mentoring to thousands of start-ups across the country.
 In 2016, it was awarded European Regional Development Funding and subsequently launched Ready, Steady, Grow with Virgin StartUp, a programme of support aimed at start-ups that were ready to grow.
 A year later, it launched the UK's first equity-based crowdfunding accelerator programme, Crowdboost.

-By 2018, the organisation had supported over 11,000 UK-based entrepreneurs, with over £35m in pre-seed funding.

 Foodpreneur

 In 2014, Branson and Virgin StartUp launched the "Foodpreneur" food and drink focused start-up competition.
-Winners received mentorship from Branson, legal support, and brand counseling.
+Winners received mentorship from Branson, legal support, and brand counselling.
 The 2014 winners included Proper Beans, Killer Tomato, Sweetpea Pantry, and Sweet Virtues.

 In 2015, winners were given the opportunity to pitch Target Corporation buyers in the US.
 The 2015 winners included Pip & Nut, Double Dutch Drinks, Harry Bromptons, Cauli Rice, and Mallow and Marsh.